vinodkd/cuke4jas/readme.md

 Current Status
 --------------
+1/26/2011: Rudimentary Tool implemented, seems to parse sample cuke specs just fine.
 2/14/2011: Converter working, basic spec-based definitions tested.
 Major issue is that step definitions and their variables are globals.
 This will be the next order of things to be fixed.
-1/26/2011: Rudimentary Tool implemented, seems to parse sample cuke specs just fine.
+2/16/2011: Fixed issues with step definitions.
+Steps are now scoped by their scenario name, so are no longer have the global name conflict problem.

 Todos
 -----
 # write specs/tests for cuke4jas itself! - DONE
 # move the code into its own namespace/class - PARTIALLY DONE
 # change toJasmine() so that it expects calls generated to step definitions to be from a namespace bound by the feature's name (or in general with the enclosing container)
-  currently two steps with the same name in 2 features or scenarios will clash with each other.
+  currently two steps with the same name in 2 features or scenarios will clash with each other. - DONE
 # check jasmine code for style and idioms
 # check how plugins/addons work in jasmine, and change code accordingly if required
-# create the cuke mode  - IN PROGRESS
+# create the cuke mode  - VERSION 1 DONE
 # create github project
 # contact jasmine devs and ask opinion
+# add mode to converter to output blank step definition file.
+This should be real easy once the AST is in place.